EvaHdez97/Image-creation-tutorial/README.md

 IMPORTANT: THIS TUTORIAL IS ONLY FOR LINUX/AMD64 AND LINUX/ARM64 PLATFORMS.

-IMPORTANT: If you have PyPI packages and Spack packages listed in your eflows4hpc.yaml, ensure that they are compatible with either linux/amd64 or linux/arm64 architectures.
+IMPORTANT: If you have PyPI packages and Spack packages listed in your eflows4hpc.yaml, ensure that they are compatible with either linux/amd64 or linux/arm64 platforms.

 ## Available Architectures